Paulo Evaristo Arns: Bishop and Cardinal

 Pope Paul VI named Arns titular bishop of Respecta and auxiliary bishop of São Paulo on 2 May 1966.
 He was consecrated on 3 July 1966 by Cardinal Agnelo Rossi.
 The same pope appointed him Archbishop of São Paulo on 22 October 1970 and he was installed on 1 November.
 In 1973 he sold the episcopal palace, a mansion standing in its own park.
 Two things horrified him: the massive electricity bills and the staff of 25 sisters and brothers assigned to look after his needs.
 He used the money from the sale to build a social station in the favelas.

 He remained Archbishop of São Paulo for 28 years and managed an expansion of the church's presence and outreach by creating 43 parishes and more than 1,200 community centers.
 He also promoted the organization of more than 2000 basic ecclesial communities.
 He developed AIDS education programs and ministries for homeless children and prisoners.
 With his sister Dr. Zilda, he founded Pastoral da Criança (Pastoral Care for Children), an organ for social action of the National Conference of Bishops of Brazil.

+After the first meeting between Church and Freemasonry which had been held on 11 April 1969 at the convent of the Divine Master in Ariccia, he was the protagonist of a series of public handshakes between high prelates of the Roman Catholic Church and the heads of Freemasonry.

 In the consistory of 5 March 1973, Pope Paul VI made him Cardinal-Priest of Sant'Antonio da Padova in Via Tuscolana.
 He participated as a cardinal-elector in the two conclaves of 1978 that elected Popes John Paul I and John Paul II.